Wajid Ali Khan Burki: Early years

 Following the Independence of Pakistan on 14 August 1947, S.M.A.
 Faruki and Wajid were the two most senior medical officers.
 They were assigned special numbers, with PA100001 going to Faruki and PA100002 to Wajid.

 Subsequently, he was promoted to Brigadier and appointed Deputy Director General of Medical Services.
 Although approved to be promoted to the rank of Major General before partition, he was officially promoted in 1951.
 On 27 September 1954, he was promoted to Lieutenant General and succeeded Lieut-Gen S.M.A.
 Faruki as Director General.
 He became the Colonel Commandant of Pakistan Army Medical Corps in 1955.
 Reportedly, fellow Medical Corps General Mohammad Akram and General Wajid shared a hatred for each other.

 During the 1956 survey of Pakistan, it was reported that as the Surgeon General of the Pakistan Armed Forces, Wajid was thanked along with the rest of his colleagues for their cooperation by the Nutrition Survey Team who arrived from the United States.

 After President Iskandar Ali Mirza's imposition of martial law, General Wajid Ali Khan Burki was appointed Federal Minister for Health and Social Welfare on 12 October 1958 taking oath on 28 October.
-General Ayub Khan, Commander-in-Chief of the Pakistan Army, assigned Wajid the task of improving the efficiency of hospitals and health agencies on 13 October.
+General Ayub Khan, Commander-in-Chief of the Pakistan Army, assigned him the task of improving the efficiency of hospitals and health agencies on 13 October.
 Within days, hospitals in Karachi showed significant improvement, and medical services took on a new outlook.
-When questioned by the press about the new look in medical administration, Wajid remarked, "When a doctor becomes greedy, he is no longer a good doctor.
+When questioned by the press about the new look in medical administration, he remarked, "When a doctor becomes greedy, he is no longer a good doctor.
 I want to eliminate greed in the medical profession and restore it to its former position of respect and honor."
 He had earlier expressed dissatisfaction with the administration of civil hospitals in Lahore and Karachi, stating, "We must put such institutions under the charge of army officers to clean up the rot."

 1958 Coup d'état

 Lieutenant Generals Azam Khan, Wajid Ali Khan, and Khalid M. Shaikh were ordered by General Ayub Khan to go to President Iskandar Ali Mirza and tell him to resign, which he did on 27 October 1958.
 Iskandar sent a secret telegram to the Secretary of State in Washington on 6 November 1958 about the confrontation.

-M. N. Mahmood was promoted to Lieutenant General and succeeded Wajid as Director General of Medical Services on 30 October 1958.
+M. N. Mahmood was promoted to Lieutenant General and succeeded him as Director General of Medical Services on 30 October 1958.